Recoskie/JDasm/docs/Machine.md

 <br />

 Say we set the AX value 8877 hex.
 The value of AH is then 88, and the value of AL is then 77 hex.
-Only 8 bit operations use this.
+Only 8-bit operations use this.

 <br />

-When reading memory we use BYTE (8 bit), WORD (16 bit), DWORD (32 bit), QWORD (64 bit). for the size of the number we wish to read, and ADD with the size of our register.
+When reading memory, we use BYTE (8 bit), WORD (16 bit), DWORD (32 bit), QWORD (64 bit).
+For the size of the number, we wish to read and ADD with the size of our register.

 <br />